 This is a holistic approach showing how each department contributes to successful used inventory control, increasing profitability and improving cash flow.
-We encourage participation from your organization key leaders and staff, including: Branch Managers, Sales Managers, Controllers, Aftermarket Managers, Sales People and Senior Management.
+We encourage participation from your organization key leaders and staff, including: Branch Managers, Sales Managers, Controllers, Aftermarket Managers, Sales People, and Senior Management.
 We deliver the material in two separate modules, each module providing two days of training.
 We recommend a minimum of thirty days, maximum of 60 days between modules, to ensure participants have appropriate time to apply learned practices before beginning their next module.
-This course will be held in Denver, Colorado.

 What is the Iron Management course?

 The Iron Management course is a holistic strategic approach to inventory management with a heavy emphasis on used equipment.